 Allow me to explain.

 Mondays are always difficult when it comes to choosing what to cook; my mind is barely out of weekend-junk-food mode and there’s the usual ‘is the weekend over already?’ denial that this day brings.
 So I decided to make tacos for lunch.
-Simple, quick and always a favourite in my house.
+Simple, quick, and always a favorite in my house.

 Oh shit, I forgot the taco shells I put in there to toast.

-I raced to the oven (a small countertop convention oven, not the big gas oven thank god), with tongs in hand ready to pull the burnt taco shells from inside, only to realise that the shells weren’t merely burnt like I had imagined, but were in fact on fire.
+I raced to the oven (a small countertop conventional oven, not the big gas oven thank god), with tongs in hand ready to pull the burnt taco shells from inside, only to realize that the shells weren’t merely burnt as I had imagined, but were in fact on fire.

 Which is how my husband found me when he ran to the kitchen in answer to my shrieks.

-“Pull out the plug at least!” he yelled, while trying to simultaneously throw open all the windows in our little apartment.
+“Pull out the plug at least!” he yelled while trying to simultaneously throw open all the windows in our little apartment.
 Seeing the sense in his command, I quickly yanked out all the plugs in my immediate surroundings from their respective sockets.
-Satisfied on a job well-done, I turned around to see the husband running over with a brimming cup of water.
+Satisfied with a job well done, I turned around to see the husband running over with a brimming cup of water.
 Images of a short-circuited electric oven blowing up in our faces flashed across my mind and I shrieked again, this time at my husband.